Sylvia Wynter: Critical work

 The first configuration, Christian Man, emerged during medieval Europe.
-In this formulation, “Man” was defined primarily in theological terms.
+In this formulation, "Ma" was defined primarily in theological terms.
 The ideal human was a Christian subject, whose purpose was salvation through alignment with divine law.
 This concept was fundamentally spiritual and moral, centering Europe as the site of truth and divine favor.
 Non-Christians—pagans, Muslims, Jews, and Indigenous peoples—were dehumanized as infidels and excluded from this spiritual-humanist ideal.

 This model was replaced during the Renaissance and Enlightenment by Man1, associated with secular humanism and the rise of liberal rationality, also known as homo politicus.
 Man1 redefined the human in terms of reason, science, and empiricism, marking a shift from religious to political and rational criteria.
-Rooted in the works of figures like Descartes and Locke, this “rational Man” was implicitly white, male, bourgeois, and European.
+Rooted in the works of figures like Descartes and Locke, this "rational Man" was implicitly white, male, bourgeois, and European.
 Wynter critiques this version of the human for universalizing a narrow, Eurocentric identity while excluding vast populations deemed irrational, primitive, or underdeveloped.
 Man1 enabled and justified transatlantic slavery, colonialism, and racial hierarchy by grounding difference in nature and reason.

 The most recent formation, Man2, develops through the rise of biocentric and evolutionary thinking in the 19th and 20th centuries.
 Here, the human is framed through the lens of Darwinian biology, economic behavior, and technocratic knowledge.
 Man2 becomes the homo oeconomicus of neoliberalism—an entrepreneurial, self-maximizing subject.
-This version of the human, while more secular and “objective,” still preserves racial and class exclusions by linking human worth to economic productivity and scientific rationality.
+This version of the human, while more secular and "objective", still preserves racial and class exclusions by linking human worth to economic productivity and scientific rationality.
 It represents a continuation of the colonial logic, now masked by ostensibly post-racial, meritocratic ideals.

-Wynter’s genealogy reveals how each version of “Man” institutionalizes a “code of symbolic life and death,” a hijacking of what Danielli calls the "internal reward system" of human cognition, determining perceptions of who is fully human and who is not.
+Wynter’s genealogy reveals how each version of "Man" institutionalizes a "code of symbolic life and death", a hijacking of what Danielli calls the "internal reward system" of human cognition, determining perceptions of who is fully human and who is not.
 She argues for a new conception of the human, building on the Fanonian "third event" of sociogeny, by which we can propose a Human that is both bios and logos, nature and culture.
 As such, she proposes a notion of species that moves beyond the overrepresentation of the Western, bourgeois, white male subject, and more generally, the dehumanizing biocentric notion of Man put into place by Europe since the 19th century.
 Her project calls for the reinvention of the human outside colonial and biocentric logics toward a plural, hybrid humanity grounded in poetics and culture, what she calls homo narrans (story-telling human) as we are shaped and continuously re-shape ourselves through the narratives we create.